Near Ravenswood in Jackson County, West Virginia — The American South (Appalachia)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the West Virginia Archives and History series list.
 A significant historical month for this entry is June 1771.

 Location.
 38° 55.485′ N, 81° 45.407′ W. Marker is near Ravenswood, West Virginia, in Jackson County.
-Marker is on West Virginia Route 2 south of U.S. 33, on the right when traveling south.
+It is on West Virginia Route 2 south of U.S. 33, on the right when traveling south.
 It is at a former overlook of the Ohio River that has been overgrown.
 Touch for map.
 Marker is in this post office area: Ravenswood WV 26164, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Russell Eugene Harmon Memorial (approx. 1.2 miles away); Ravenswood / Ohio River Ford (approx. 1.3 miles away); Ravenswood (approx. 1.3 miles away); Hillside Plow (approx. 1.3 miles away); Daniel Frost (approx. 1.3 miles away); George Washington (approx. 1.7 miles away); Battle of Buffington Island (approx. 4.4 miles away); Major Daniel McCook (approx. 4.9 miles away in Ohio).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Russell Eugene Harmon Memorial (approx. 1.2 miles away); Ravenswood / Ohio River Ford (approx. 1.3 miles away); Ravenswood (approx. 1.3 miles away); Hillside Plow (approx. 1.3 miles away); Daniel Frost (approx. 1.3 miles away); George Washington (approx. 1.7 miles away); Major Daniel McCook (approx. 4.9 miles away in Ohio); Grand Army of the Republic Memorial (approx. 4.9 miles away in Ohio).
 Touch for a list and map of all markers in Ravenswood.

 Regarding Washington’s Land.
 Southwest from this historical marker in West Virginia is the place name Millwood.